-SPMS occurs when RRMS transitions into the progressive form.
-You may still have noticeable relapses, in addition to gradual worsening of function or disability.
+Secondary progressive MS (SPMS) occurs when RRMS transitions into the progressive form.
+You may still have noticeable relapses in addition to disability or gradual worsening of function.

 No cure is available for MS, but multiple treatment options exist.

-Self-injectable disease-modifying drugs include glatiramer (Copaxone) and beta interferons, such as:
+Self-injectable disease-modifying medications for RRMS include glatiramer acetate (Copaxone) and beta interferons, such as: